5axes/CustomSupportCylinder/README.md

 - Before to slice your model, uncheck the "Generate Support" checkbox in the right panel **(if you want to use ONLY custom supports)**

->Note: With the 3 buttons in the plugin windows, it's possible to switch the geometry between a cylinder,a cubic or a custom support.
+>Note: With the 5 buttons in the plugin windows, it's possible to switch the geometry between a cylinder, a tube, a cubic, an abutment or a custom support.

 >Note: it's easier to add/remove supports when you are in "Solid View" mode